 Managing both species simultaneously produced drastically different outcomes than single species management in our first model experiment comparing outcomes in a single species versus two-species management scenario.
 In scenarios in which species 1 began as the dominant species, stocking and harvest reductions could be used separately or in combination to maintain the dominance of this species.
 As harvest increased, stocking was required to maintain the stable state and retain dominance; higher harvest resulted in greater stocking need.
 However, when management of species 1 and species 2 co-occurs, the options for managers expanded from stocking and harvest regulations for species 1 to stocking and harvest regulations for both species, doubling the number of options available to achieve desired outcomes.
 In this scenario in which both species are managed (Figure 2), the manager can regulate harvest on both species and stocks species 1 in order to allow species 1 to dominate over species 2.
 When species 1 is established as the dominant species and a small amount of fishing mortality is applied on species 2, the system is able to maintain species 1 dominance under all but the most intense harvest scenarios on species 1 with no stocking necessary.
 A small amount of stocking, in combination with species 2 harvest, was able to overcome extreme harvest effects and allow for species 1 to dominate across any harvest rate (Fig. 2).
 These analyses were also conducted in a model scenario where the undesirable species (species 2) was initially dominant and the management goal was to flip the system to favor species 1.
 The dynamics in that scenario mirror those presented in figure 2, but because of the initial dominance of species 2, the magnitude of management action (stocking or harvest) needed to flip to system towards species 1 is higher to account for initial dominance of species 2.

 Figure 2.
-Species 1 dominance isocline where areas above line represent species 1 stocking and harvest combinations that allow species 1 to dominate.
+Species 1 dominance isocline where areas above line represent management strategies that allow species 1 to dominate.
 Areas below the isoclines represent scenarios where species 2 dominates.
 Species 1 is initially dominant and the management goal is to maintain this dominance.
 Solid line indicates scenario in which species 2 is not harvested, while the dashed line indicates a scenario in which species 2 is harvested at rate of 2.

 Investigation of the interactive effects of management on both species revealed that there are different, and sometimes counter-intuitive management interventions that can lead to similar outcomes.
 Consideration of species interactions allow managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor).
-Strategies can be implemented by themselves or in combination to achieve the same outcome (Figure 3).
+Strategies can be implemented singly or in combination to achieve the same outcome (Figure 3).
 The trade-off between stocking and harvest of competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.
 At low levels of species 2 harvest, stocking can be used to maintain the stable state of the system.
 Managers can decrease stocking effort by encouraging harvest of species 2 in order to maintain the stable state of a system.